 Skip to Content

-These crepes with oat milk are a dairy free version of authentic French crepes!
+These oat milk crepes with a dairy free version of authentic French crepes!
 Traditionally, they are served as a dessert, but internationally, they are an indulgent breakfast.

 crepes with oat milk stacked on a plate